 Every Canadian jurisdiction sets criteria regarding the minimum cohabitation period required to constitute a common law relationship.
 The definitions also differ depending on the legal context, such as taxation, estate planning, division of assets after separation, and eligibility for government benefits.

-Federal Common Law Relationship Definition
+Federal Common Law Relationship

 For federal tax purposes, the Canada Revenue Agency (CRA) recognizes couples as common law after cohabiting continuously for 12 months.
 The only exception is if the couple has a biological or adopted child together, in which case claiming common law status on tax returns is allowable immediately.
 These same criteria apply to immigration sponsorship applications and other federal government matters.

-Provincial and Territorial Common Law Relationship Criteria
+Provincial and Territorial Criteria for Common Law Status

 Provinces and territories have authority over legal issues relating to common law partnerships within their jurisdictions.
 Areas like property rights, inheritance rules, separation procedures, and asset division all require adhering to provincial or territorial family law acts.
 Depending on the region, the minimum cohabitation duration required to reach common law status ranges from one to three years.